 As required by SB4 and detailed in the Model Criteria for Groundwater Monitoring in areas of Oil and Gas Well Stimulation (Model Criteria), State Water Board is to implement a Regional Monitoring Program in order to protect all waters designated for any beneficial use, while prioritizing the monitoring of groundwater that is or has the potential to be a source of drinking water.
 Factors considered for the Regional Monitoring Program include well stimulation treatments, among other events or activities that have the potential to contaminate groundwater, such as an oil and gas well failure or breach.
 Fluids produced or introduced in the well stimulation process including, but not limited to, produced water ponds and Underground Injection Control (UIC) wells will be examined in the Regional Monitoring Program.

 The Regional Monitoring Program will be conducted in a phased approach, with the first phase anticipated to take approximately five years.
 The United States Geological Survey (USGS) is technical lead on implementing the Regional Monitoring Program, funded through a contract agreement with the State Water Board.
-The Scope of Work for contract agreements with the USGS can be found using the following links: Scope of Work 1- August 2014; Scope of Work 2- March 2016; and Scope of Work 3- May 2017; Scope of Work 4- June 2018; and Scope of Work 5 - November 2018.
+The Scope of Work for contract agreements with the USGS can be found using the following links: Scope of Work 1- August 2014; Scope of Work 2- March 2016; Scope of Work 3- May 2017; Scope of Work 4- June 2018; and Scope of Work 5 - November 2018.

 The U.S. Geological Survey (USGS) has summarized in a letter dated January 22, 2018, its objectives, sample collection and analysis protocols, quality-assurance procedures, approaches, and reporting procedures used for the California State Water Resources Control Board's Regional Monitoring Program of Water Quality in Areas of Oil and Gas Production.

 The main components of the Regional Monitoring program are: